imkundan18/CSS-form/README.md

-# CSS-form
+# HTML-and-CSS-form
-Registration form by using of css/html
+Login form by using of css/html
+It userId inputText and password inputType